-The objective of this project is to develop an Event B model for the controller of a simplified elevator.

-There is has a button in every level, outside the cabin, to call the elevator.
-Inside the cabin, there is a panel with buttons (one per level) to request that elevator goes to that level and stops there.
+The goal of this project is to develop an Event-B model for the controller of a simplified elevator.
+There is a button on every level, outside the cabin, to call the elevator.
+There is also a panel with buttons (one per level) inside the cabin to request that the elevator goes to that level and stops there.
 The cabin has doors that can be opened and closed.

-When a person arrives at the elevator entry, if the cabin is there and the doors are open, they can just enter and press a button to state where they want to go.
-If the doors are closed, they can call the elevator with the external button.
+When a person arrives at the elevator doors at some level, if the cabin is there and the doors are open, they can simply enter and press a button to indicate where they want to go.
+If the doors are closed, they can call the elevator using the external button.
 When the elevator arrives, it will open the doors so that they can enter and select their destination.

-We will assume that the doors take some time to open and some time to close, and that this is the amount of time that people has to enter the elevator.
-There are no sensors to detect whether people enter or leave the cabin, and therefore no way of controlling the presence / absence of people in it.
-Therefore we just need to receive and process signals from the buttons, act upon the doors, and start / stop the elevator.
+We will assume that the doors take some time to open and some time to close, and that this is the period during which people can enter or leave the elevator.
+There are no sensors to detect whether people enter or leave the cabin, and therefore no way of controlling the presence or absence of people inside it.
+Consequently, we only need to receive and process signals from the buttons, act upon the doors, and start or stop the elevator.

-In order to simplify the design and focus on the controller, solutions only need to make a minimal representation of the environment: only what is necessary to capture the non-determinism related to where people want to go.
-Given that the only signals we can receive from the outside are the buttons being pressed, we can assume that when a button is pressed, the controller receives that information in the form more convenient for our design.
-You have freedom to decide how.
+In order to simplify the design and focus on the controller, solutions only need to include a minimal representation of the environment: only what is necessary to capture the non-determinism related to where people want to go.
+Since the only signals we can receive from the outside are the buttons being pressed, we can assume that when a button is pressed, the controller receives that information in the form most convenient for our design.
+You have the freedom to decide how.